85.7 F

 VanValkenburg’s current bill leaves out addictive feed restrictions, a provision that was included in a similar measure he proposed last year.
 Instead, it focuses on the responsibilities and prohibitions placed on social media companies, particularly it comes to verifiable parental consent and age verification.

-His 2024 bill never made it out of the House General Laws Subcommittee, largely due to concerns from and technology industry representatives about how companies would comply with the law without clear guidelines or penalties.
+His 2024 bill never made it out of the House General Laws Subcommittee, largely due to concerns from lawmakers and industry representatives about how companies would comply with the law without clear guidelines or penalties.

 The (JCOTS) later examined the issue and found that existing age verification laws are “ineffective” in protecting children from harmful content.
 A report from the International Centre for Missing & Exploited Children (ICMEC) noted that these laws often fail to uphold their intended purpose.